Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/II-mini3-4-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2008, Shinsuke Sando and Atsushi Narita et al. employed in vitro selection techniques to isolate aptamers with high-affinity binding sites for Hoechst derivatives.
+<p>In 2008, Shinsuke Sando and Atsushi Narita et al. employed in vitro selection techniques to isolate aptamers with high-affinity binding sites for Hoechst derivatives.
 The aptamer binds the fluorophore with high affinity.
-The light-up RNA aptamer-Hoechst pair can be used as a fluorescent tag to monitor transcription processes<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+The light-up RNA aptamer-Hoechst pair can be used as a fluorescent tag to monitor transcription processes<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>